Close Menu

 “Reach out to your MPP today to call for implementation of the inquest recommendations.
 Too many women have already died,” she wrote on Twitter.

-The recommendations accepted by the province include:
+The province’s accepted recommendations include:

 Inquest jury murder Ontario recommendations rejects Renfrew Renfrew news triple